thomasloupe/SneakyClean/README.md

 5. Click "Load Unpacked" and select the Sneaky Clean folder.
 6. The extension is now loaded.
 </br>
-NOTE: You may want to pin the extension so you can toggle it on or off for websites as you see fit.
+TIP: Pin the extension so you can easily toggle any option on/off for a website.

 # How to use SneakyClean

-1. Visit any website you wish to never keep browsing history for.
+1. Visit any website you wish to activate Sneaky Clean on.
-2. Click the extension so it shows "ON".
+2. Click the extension's icon in the extension toolbar area.
-3. If you navigate away from that domain, close the tab, or the browser, the browsing history for that site will be permanently removed.
+3. Tick the slider on any option you wish to enable.

+Sneaky Clean will remove any data you've chosen to if you navigate away from the website in the same tab, close the tab for the website, or close the browser entirely.